danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 Project structure

 A Router file listens for url and the method of the request and the controller file tells what to do with the request.

+supertest allows you to send fake https requests to test your app.